|MEETING PLACE:||Red Lion Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 - Self-rescue by climbing into a boat with the help of another person in the event of an involuntary swim in a whitewater rapid

-Due to the physical nature of this trip, we highly recommend that you engage in regular exercise for at least three months prior to departure to ensure preparedness.
+Due to the physical nature of this stand up paddleboard trip, we highly recommend that you engage in regular, strenuous exercise for at least three months prior to departure to ensure preparedness.
 No gym membership required!
 Simple exercises like push-ups, sit-ups and squats go a long way to improving core fitness.
 Start with these exercises and do three sets of ten repetitions each, three to four times per week.
 Aerobic training is also easy to accomplish without expensive equipment.
 Take 30–40 minutes two to three times a week and go for a brisk walk, easy jog or bike ride around town.
-If you have access to a pool, lake or the ocean, swimming is obviously an ideal choice for aerobic exercise.
+If you have access to a pool, lake or the ocean, swimming is obviously an ideal choice for aerobic exercise and essential for paddleboarding.
 It provides a full-body work-out and is training that may come in handy in the event of an involuntary swim in a whitewater rapid.
 It is important to push yourself in the months leading up to your trip by increasing your strength training repetitions and the pace of your aerobic training.
 Getting in shape will certainly add to your enjoyment of the trip.